daniele77/daniele77.github.io/_drafts/flip-model-pattern.md

 * occupazione di memoria ridotta al minimo indispensabile per garantire che ogni consumatore abbia accesso coerente allo snapshot più recente disponibile.
 -->

-TODO: CONTROLLARE

 * Flip Model decouples the producer from the readers: the producer can go on with the update of the data (slow) and each reader gets each time the most updated version.
-* Synchronization.
-Producer and readers can run in different threads.
+* Synchronization: producer and readers can run in different threads.
 * Flip Model grants the coherence of all the data structures that are read in a given instant from a reader, without locks taken for long times.
 * Memory consumption to the bare minimum to grant that every reader